Mehvix/notes/hugo/content/docs/cogsci-c100/mem-strategies.md

 	* Results:
 		- In first few tests, control animals were fastest and most accurate
 		- With a little practice though, the weight-trained animals, despite their induced cognitive impairments, caught up to and in some cases surpassed the speed and accuracy of the controls
+    		- You can perform better even if you have dementia if you exercise!
 		- Moreover, researchers found that the memory centers of the weight trainers now teemed with enzymes and genetic markers known to help kick-start the creation and survival of new neurons
+- Any amount of exercise is beneficial
+- Waking up and working out
+    - You have the most motivation at the start of the day
+    - [BDNF](https://en.wikipedia.org/wiki/Brain-derived_neurotrophic_factor) (clear your mind and help you make positive decisions) and [Endorphins](https://en.wikipedia.org/wiki/Endorphins) (minimize discomfort, block pain, feelings of pleasure) are released when you work out
+        - Addictive, but good for you

-## Factors that inhibit neurogenesis
+## Factors that Inhibit Neurogenesis

-- **Stress** and **glucocorticoids** -- as little as a few hours of either in a rat!
+- **Stress** and **[glucocorticoids](https://en.wikipedia.org/wiki/Glucocorticoid)** -- as little as a few hours of either in a rat!
-- Food additives?
+- Potentially food additives, and in general unhealthy heating

 # Nootropics: Drugs that may enhance memory

 - **Caffeine**: anything that increases attention will tend to boost learning and memory
 - **Gingko biloba**: may enhance memory in Alzheimer’s patients
+    - Increases blood flow
 - **Experimental drugs**
-	- Drugs that boost production of CREB (e.g., phosphodiesterase inhibitors), which turns on genes that code for production of proteins important in formation of new synapses
+	- Drugs that boost production of [CREB](https://en.wikipedia.org/wiki/CREB) (e.g., phosphodiesterase inhibitors), which turns on genes that code for production of proteins important in formation of new synapses
         - Drawback: can produce really nasty side effects, such as severe nausea
 	- Drugs that increase levels of glutamate, a neurotransmitter that enhances LTP
-        - Drawback:: may increase risk of seizures and strokes
+        - Drawback: may increase risk of seizures and strokes
   	* At this point, it’s probably much more effective just to get more sleep!